-Kamala Harris Latest Democratic 2020 Candidate Targeted By Jacob Wohl & Jack Burkman With Affair Allegations
+Kamala Harris Is The Latest Democratic Candidate Targeted By Jacob Wohl & Jack Burkman With Affair Allegations

-Democratic 2020 presidential hopeful Kamala Harris is the latest candidate being targeted by right-wing provocateurs Jacob Wohl and Jack Burkman.
-Just a matter of days ago, Wohl and Burkman held a “press conference” where they made allegations about Elizabeth Warren supposedly having a torrid affair with a young Marine veteran.
+Democratic 2020 presidential hopeful Kamala Harris is the latest candidate to be targeted by right-wing provocateurs Jacob Wohl and Jack Burkman.
+A few days ago, Wohl and Burkman held a “press conference” where they made allega tions about Elizabeth Warren having a torrid affair with a young Marine veteran.
 Now, they are alleging that Harris has been having a fling with a personal trainer.

-Tuesday evening, Burkman shared these latest allegations via his Twitter page.
+Tuesday evening, Burkman shared these latest claims via his Twitter page.
 He wanted to alert the media that he would be exposing Harris’ supposed affair with a former personal trainer.
 Burkman will be joined by Wohl and he insists that the details they are ready to reveal will shock the nation.

 As is typically the case with these Wohl and Burkman media events, it appears that this is slated to take place in front of Jack’s home in Arlington, Virginia.
 He says that the personal trainer will be there, and in subsequent tweets, he insisted that the personal trainer has already taken a lie detector test and is not being paid by them.